japinell/KU-CBC-Homework-13-E-Commerce-Back-End/README.md

 npm i mysql2
 ```

 Next, review the database connection parameters contained in the **.env** file and adjust them appropriately.
-An example of this file is provided [here](https://drive.google.com/file/d/1H1QxMmQ2VGIOGdsv1L2Kw3DSkkTOlBN5/view).
+A video demonstrating the structure of this file is provided [here](https://drive.google.com/file/d/1H1QxMmQ2VGIOGdsv1L2Kw3DSkkTOlBN5/view).

 Using MySQL console, or a tool like MySQL Workbench, run the **schema.sql** script to create the **ecommerce_db** database; the file can be located in the following location: